uvotguy/CanvasQuizTool/README.md

 and/or token are incorrect, the program will print a message and exit.

 ### Python Setup
-You will need to install the Python Canvas API module:
+Install the Python Canvas API module:

 *pip install canvasapi*